 - Showers in huts (payable on site)

 If you're planning a trip to Iceland, it's important to be prepared with the right information.
 Here are some frequently asked questions (FAQs) to help you plan your trip

-Our meeting points have no official addresses, but you can see directions and GPS points if you click the map above.
+Our meeting points have no official addresses, but you can see directions on the map above.

 Before we head to the glacier for the tour, we need to get everyone fitted with the equipment, crampons and harnesses.
 The crampons need to be adjusted to each person's shoe size, so it is important that people arrive 20 minutes before so everyone is ready at the departure time.